Jason-Lee08/cal_ice_hockey_rides/README.md

 python main.py
 ```

-After running this, please double check whether it includes everyone by cross referencing the `results.json` file with the ride sheet.
+#### After running this, please double check whether it includes everyone by cross referencing the `results.json` file with the ride sheet.
 Failing to do so may result in people not getting picked up.

-After running this, the ride sheet should include two links for each driver: The first link which is a hyperlink on top of the driver's name should have directions to the rink.
+The ride sheet should now include two links for each driver: The first link which is a hyperlink on top of the driver's name should have directions to the rink.
 The second link should be to the right of the driver's name which has a link for the return route.

 ### Notes